causal-agent/programble.github.io/_posts/2014-12-05-days-in-month-formula.md

 ## Masking

 What we need here is basically a piece-wise function, but that's just no fun.
-The challenge is to create a single formula.
 This got me thinking of other ways to use a part of a function only over a certain domain.

 I figured the easiest way to do this would be to find an expression equal to 1 over the desired domain and 0 otherwise.
 Multiplying a term